Workers Compensation Insurance California For

 Employers must also:

-- Report incidents promptly: Accidents and injuries must be reported to the workers' comp carrier and, in many states, to the labor board.
+Report promptly when things go wrong: Accidents and injuries should be reported both to the workers’ comp carrier and, in most states, to the labor board.

-While their work is rooted in care and compassion, LVNs often operate in environments with high stress and physical demand.
-Whether employed in hospitals, rehabilitation centers, nursing homes, home healthcare settings, or private practices, these nurses must navigate long hours, patient handling, exposure to biohazards, and the emotional toll of caring for sick or aging individuals.
+They work in caring positions, but are often subjected to high stress and physical strain.
+Whether they work in hospitals, rehab centers, nursing homes, home health care or private practices, these nurses must handle long hours and patient workload (often involving exposure to biohazards) while coping with the emotional stress of treating sick and elderly people.

 What is Workers’ Compensation Insurance?